|

 Conference Assembly, Nov.
 4, 2001, where "Saints Alive!" was first used.

 Clearly other saints can be substituted in the text.
-However, a note of
+However, a

-out the human qualities of each saint – if not their known sins, at least their
+intentional in drawing out the human qualities of each saint – if not their

-foibles ("halo tipping" as I call it in the text) – in order to show how ALL
+the text) – in order to show how ALL God's saints are sinners, being holy one

-God's saints are sinners, being holy one moment and not always so holy the next.
+moment and not always so holy the next.
+"Saints Alive!"

-"Saints Alive!" undergirds the faith of saints in the pews in their call and
+undergirds the faith of saints in the pews in their call and vocation to be the

-vocation to be the saints of the church today.
+saints of the church today.

-Two handouts should be prepared from
+Two handouts should be prepared

-the text below, minus the instruction to read just the paragraph headings:
+from the text below, minus the instruction to read just the paragraph headings:

-"Biblical Definition of a Saint" and "The Bible's Job Description of a
+"Biblical Definition of a Saint" and "The Bible's Job

 "Saints Alive!" is about 1:15 hr. in length as it is currently written.
 Adjust for any changes or additions you might make to the treatment of saints in the narrative.
 Plan to enjoy yourselves!